811: parts: the clonus horror

 A possible reference to the 1970s-era slogan for Marlboro brand cigarettes: “Come to where the flavor is.”

-I’m starting to think Peter Graves didn’t invest much time in this movie.
+I’m starting to think that Peter Graves didn’t invest much time in this movie.

 See note on Peter Graves, above.